linode/docs/docs/guides/kubernetes/migrating-from-google-cloud-run-functions-to-knative/index.md

 ### Isolating the Cloud Run Function Code from GCP Specifics

 To migrate the Google Cloud Run function to Knative, the core application logic must be decoupled from Google Cloud Platform (GCP)-specific dependencies.
-In this case, the work for this is already done, since the interface for the `getEmojis()` method accepts a Golang slice of strings as descriptions.
+In this example, this is already done since the interface for the `getEmojis()` method accepts a Golang slice of strings as descriptions.

-If the `getEmojis()` method accessed Google Cloud Storage to fetch synonyms, instead of by importing the `fuzz_emoji` package from GitHub, it would not be compatible with Knative and would require some refactoring.
+If the `getEmojis()` method accessed Google Cloud Storage to fetch synonyms instead of by importing the `fuzz_emoji` package from GitHub, it would not be compatible with Knative and would require refactoring.

 ### Migrating a Single-File Function to a Knative Function